The Dangers of Drinking and Swimming Cold Water

 • Body heat can be lost 25 times quicker in cold water than in chilly air.

-Swimming is not just a fun-filled activity to indulge in but with proven health benefits too.
-A couple of years back, United States Masters Swimming released a public statement reminding those with an active lifestyle that swimming can be a thorough, powerful wellness exercise.
+Swimming is not just a fun activity; it has proven health benefits, too.
+A couple of years back, the United States Masters Swimming released a public statement reminding those with active lifestyles that swimming can be a thorough, powerful wellness exercise.

 Unexpected Drowning

-With minimal cases, immersion in cold water is instantly dangerous for anybody not wearing thermal protection like a wetsuit or drysuit.
+In minimal cases, immersion in cold water is instantly dangerous for anyone not wearing thermal protection, such as a wetsuit or dry suit.

 Gradual Drowning